 Overall objective

-The objective of this project is to review the post-Fukushima nuclear safety stress test self-assessment of the Bushehr Nuclear Power Plant NPP-1, in full compliance with the ENSREG stress test specification, perform a gap analysis and complete as necessary the self-assessment.
+The objective of this project is to review the post-Fukushima nuclear safety stress test self-assessment of the Bushehr Nuclear Power Plant NPP-1, in full compliance with the INRA stress test specification, perform a gap analysis and complete as necessary the self-assessment.

 Purpose

-The main purpose of the project is to review (against the ENSREG methodology) the self-assessment report that has been produced by the nuclear power plant operator of Bushehr during the stress tests exercise.
+The main purpose of the project is to review (against the INRA methodology) the self-assessment report that has been produced by the nuclear power plant operator of Bushehr during the stress tests exercise.

 Considering the accident at the Fukushima nuclear power plant in Japan, the European Council of March 24th and 25th declared that "the safety of all EU nuclear plants should be reviewed, on the basis of a comprehensive and transparent risk assessment ("stress tests") and subsequently opened this European risk and safety assessment for voluntary participation of neighbouring countries.